Territorial evolution of Poland: Territorial timeline

-Duchy of Courland and Semigallia

-The Duchy of Courland and Semigallia was a vassal state of the Crown of the Polish Kingdom from 1569 to 1726, and incorporated into the Polish-Lithuanian Commonwealth in 1726.
-In 1561, during the Livonian Wars, the Livonian Confederation was dismantled and the Livonian Order, an order of German knights, was disbanded.
-On the basis of the Treaty of Vilnius, the southern part of Estonia and the northern part of Latvia were ceded to the Grand Duchy of Lithuania and formed into the Ducatus Ultradunensis (Pārdaugavas hercogiste).

-Kingdom of Poland until 1385
+Duchy and Kingdom of Poland until 1385

 Territorial changes before and during the Kingdom of Poland (1025–1385), ending with the Union of Krewo.

-992
+960–992

 Mieszko I of Poland was the first historical ruler of the first independent Polish state ever recorded- Duchy of Poland.
 He was responsible for the introduction and subsequent spread of Christianity in Poland.
-During his long reign most of the territories inhabited by Polish tribes and other West Slavs were temporarily added to his territory into a single Polish state, soon to be independent again.
-The last of his conquests were Silesia and Lesser Poland that were incorporated some time before 990.
+During his long reign most of the territories inhabited by Polish tribes were added to his territory into a single Polish state.
+By c.
+967 he included Pomerania up to the Oder estuary and Wolin island in the west.
+The 10th-century western border of Poland in the Pomeranian section was probably based on the Rędowa River, i.e. further west than today.
+In 981 he lost the Czerwień Cities in the south-east, tribal territory of the Lendians, to the Kyivan Rus'.
+The last of his conquests were Silesia and south-western Lesser Poland that were incorporated some time before 990.

-1025
+1002–1025

 During the reign of Bolesław the Brave, relations between Poland and the Holy Roman Empire deteriorated, resulting in a series of wars (1002–1005, 1007–1013, 1015–1018).
-From 1003–1004 Bolesław intervened militarily in Czech dynastic conflicts.
+Poland took control of the Lusatia region in the south-west, and briefly Miśnia.
+From 1003 to 1004 Bolesław intervened militarily in Czech dynastic conflicts.
 After his forces were removed from Bohemia in 1018, Bolesław retained Moravia.
 In 1013, the marriage between Bolesław's son Mieszko and Richeza of Lotharingia, the niece of Emperor Otto III and future mother of Casimir I the Restorer, took place.
-The conflicts with Germany ended in 1018 with the Peace of Bautzen accord, on favorable terms for Bolesław.
-In the context of the 1018 Kiev expedition, Bolesław took over the western part of Red Ruthenia.
+The conflicts with Germany ended in 1018 with the Peace of Bautzen accord, on favorable terms for Bolesław, retaining control of Lusatia.
+In the context of the 1018 Kiev expedition, Bolesław retook the Czerwień Cities.
+In 1019, Poland lost Brześć to the Kyivan Rus', but retook it the following year.
 In 1025, shortly before his death, Bolesław I the Brave finally succeeded in obtaining the papal permission to crown himself, and became the first king of Poland.